 If you are applying for a bachelor-level program, you are required to submit with your application:

 - Satisfactory completion of a recognized secondary school.
-If you hold an IB, you must have at least a grade of 5.
+If you hold an IB, you must have at least 28 points.

 - Certified secondary school records in native language with an English translation

 - Certified external examination results for secondary graduation, if applicable

 - SAT scores required for those applicants who have attended a US high school.

 - Two letters of recommendation preferably by a teacher.

 - Satisfactory completion of a first degree at a recognized university.

 - Submission of official university transcript, in native language with English translation